jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Double check you are cancelling the item for the correct cruise

 # Browse RoyalCaribbean Prices
 This is a new script that will browse any Royal Caribbean or Celebrity sailing and show current public prices for excursions/drink packages/etc. If you book the cruise, the price could be lower than shown due to C&A or casino specials.
-You simply run the script `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe`.
-It will prompt you to select the ship and sailing.
 It will provide a link to the Royal Caribbean website which has the product prices for that cruise (be sure to be logged out of the RC website or link will not work).
 Code will also print all the prices.
 This does not require a Royal Caribbean or Celebrity account and can be used by anyone.
 Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/`.

+You simply run the script.
+It will prompt you to select the ship and sailing from a menu.
+- `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe`.

 Defaults to USD currency.
-If you want a different currency, for example DKK, run `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`
+If you want a different currency, for example DKK:
+- `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`

 If you are looking for a specific ship or sail date, you may also specify them on the command line as well.
 Some examples are:
 - `python BrowseRoyalCaribbeanPrice.py -s Wonder` or `BrowseRoyalCaribbeanPrice.exe -s Wonder`